This page explains how customer billing works and walks you through enrolling for payments and setting up your payment methods.

 Option 2: Use payment settings from an existing project

-On the Partner payments page, select Yes to having another project manage payments.
+On the Payments page, select Yes to having another project manage payments.

 After you enter the Project ID, click SUBMIT.